Soham-2004/Soham-2004.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am an incoming freshman at the [California Institute of Technology](https://caltech.edu) and a current high school senior at Lotus Valley International School, Gurugram.
 I am deeply passionate about mathematics and computer Science.
-My research interests include time series analyses, computational geometry and dynamic systems modelling.
+My research interests include time series analyses, computational geometry and dynamical systems modelling.
 When I'm not working, I tend to read books, articles and surf the Wikipedia.

 On-going Projects
 ------